 * * * * * * *

-Vajra (See illustration.
-In Sanskrit it means thunderbolt and diamond) refers to an important sacred tool and ritual implement in Vajrayana Buddhism, Hinduism and Tantra where it symbolizes the male principle of creation … in religious practice.
+(See illustration.
+In Sanskrit it means thunderbolt and diamond) refers to an important sacred tool and ritual implement in Vajrayana Buddhism, Hinduism and Tantra where it symbolizes the male principle of creation - in religious practice.
 When made to be worn as a pendant, it reminds the wearer, and the viewer, of the supreme indestructibility of knowledge.
-In the tantric traditions of Buddhism, the Vajra also symbolizes the nature of reality, or Sunyata.”
+In the tantric traditions of Buddhism, the Vajra also symbolizes the nature of reality, or Sunyata."

-“Our life on this earth is a true gift and great opportunity to experience our co-creative abilities and the manifestation of our dreams right in front of our eyes.
-I see us evolving towards an existence where we start remembering our ‘ancient future’ and the highly developed cultures that existed before us.
+"Our life on this earth is a true gift and great opportunity to experience our co-creative abilities and the manifestation of our dreams right in front of our eyes.
+I see us evolving towards an existence where we start remembering our 'ancient future' and the highly developed cultures that existed before us.
 May we be able to use their powerful knowledge again and learn from their mistakes in order to take our existence towards one of a global peaceful coexistence with the highest values of ethics, dignity, and wellbeing in place for ALL.
 More and more discoveries of these Ancients are being made and publicly shared, and it appears that there is a definitive and perceivable link between these various cultures, which might have existed at different moments in time, yet have shared a very specific basic common knowledge.
 This seems to be pointing towards the possibility of a once existing global society.
-I like to think that we are about to rediscover its secrets and that humanity will be returning to that.” - Martina Hoffman, Painter
+I like to think that we are about to rediscover its secrets and that humanity will be returning to that." - Martina Hoffman

 3 Essays on Crisis Mythology -